Illinois Compiled Statutes

 a real estate transaction, or for a real estate broker or salesman,

-because of unlawful discrimination, familial status, or an arrest record, as defined under subsection (B-5) of Section 1-103, to:
+because of unlawful discrimination, familial status, source of income, or an arrest record, as defined under subsection (B-5) of Section 1-103, to:

 (A) Transaction.
 Refuse to engage in a real estate